 - Complete Impact Assessment Determining What Is Most Likely Affected, When Will It Happen, and Mitigation Factors.

-For a detailed description of this rapid approach to impact assessments, see my article, The Best Impact Assessment Approach that will Quickly Orient You for Better Business Decisions.
+For a detailed description of this rapid approach for impact assessments, see my article, The Best Impact Assessment Approach that will Quickly Orient You for Better Business Decisions.

 “Orientation isn’t just a state you’re in; it’s a process.
 You’re always orienting”